 The original trails made by settlers back in the 1800s are now Highways 11, 71 and 17.
 These three highways form what's called the Whitetail Triangle.
 All along these roads is basically the only place you will find people and it's also where settlers hacked out the wilderness to make farmland.
 The soil is not good enough for special crops so farmers are forced to grow cattle feed crops such as corn and clover.
 All deer hunters know the deer go crazy over corn and clover and hunters also know that corn-fed and clover-fed Whitetails have the best tasting meat.
 Any lodges and outfitters that are close to the perimeter of the Whitetail Triangle will have the best Whitetail Deer Hunting in Ontario.

 Please look through my deer hunting tips and check out the lodge's web sites.
-If you have photos or want me to post a Whitetail Deer hunting article that you have written please send it to me.
+If you have photos or want me to post a Whitetail Deer hunting article that you have written please email them to me.